John Amos Death Hoax Story Gets 120,000 Views And 115,000 Facebook Shares For Fake Article [Debunked]

-With so many celebrity deaths making the news in 2016, apparently, a fake news creator thought John Amos would make a great celebrity death hoax victim.
-According to Snopes, John was killed off by a fake news article, but Amos is not dead despite what Headline News (not HLN) reported.
+With so many celebrity deaths making the news in 2016, apparently a fake news creator thought John Amos would make a great celebrity death hoax victim.
+According to Snopes, John was killed off by a fake news article — but Amos is not dead, despite what Headline News (not HLN) reported.
 As seen on the screenshot of the fake article that was published on Wednesday, December 28, the headline claimed “John Amos Dead at 77.”
 The article went on to claim Amos had died as a 77-year-old, and called John “she” instead of “he.”

 “John Amos, the actor best known as Good Times’ James Evans, has died after suffering a heart attack.
 She [sic] was 77.”

 The screenshot also revealed that the hoax death story received 119,900 views.
-John made a good celebrity death hoax victim because many people still remember Amos from his role as James Evans, the patriarch who was a no-nonsense type of father.
+John made a good celebrity death hoax victim because many people still remember Amos from his role as James Evans, the patriarch who was a no nonsense type of father.
 During his reign on the 1970s television series Good Times, Amos was remembered for his mean-looking “mug” as John would flash his silly TV son “J.J.” a mean sneer when he acted up.
 In fact, Amos portrayed a man who would sneer at just about anyone, even when he was happy.

 "I love my work and am grateful to God to have a profession that brings joy to so many." ~#JohnAmos pic.twitter.com/vvuX21Oi9r